 Pro-democracy parties in Hong Kong have won a big electoral victory after months of protests.
-Will Beijing listen — or crack down and risk international ire?
+Will Beijing listen — or crack down?

 Six months into often violent protests, what do Hong Kong’s pro-democracy demonstrators, spearheaded by youthful militants, have to show for their struggles?

 Only one of their five demands has been met.
 And more than 5,000 protesters have been arrested, mostly those at the forefront of clashes.
 Many are accused of offences punishable by up to 10 years in prison.